 Required Documentation For Permits

 - A rental/lease agreement for qualifying address.
-Agreement must be dated and show names and signatures of both the landlord/agent and the tenant/applicant.
+Agreement must reflect qualifying address, tenants name(s) and signatures of both the landlord/agent and the tenant/applicant.

 Note: Law requires all licensed drivers and all registered vehicle owners to notify DMV of change of address within 10 days of moving.